-- Preparatory work necessary to enable the Aldershot Lido to start its season at the end of May has not been possible.
-An extended period of lockdown or social distancing will most likely mean that the Lido will not open this Summer. - Princes Hall Theatre has been closed - Refuse, recycling, bulky waste and garden waste collection arrangements have all been changed.
-Refuse and recycling collections have been moved to an alternating cycle with residents receiving a refuse collection one week and a recycling collection the next.
-Flats have remained with weekly refuse collections.
-Garden and Bulky waste collections were suspended for a period but have now resumed. - Playgrounds have been closed - Council run car parks have been left open, but cash machines have been emptied and no charges are being levied - The Council Offices have been closed to the public and are attended each day by a skeleton staff carrying out essential work that cannot be delivered from home - Council run public conveniences have been closed - The Crematorium is open for services, however, restrictions to the number of mourners to facilitate social distancing have been introduced.
-Access to the grounds was prevented for a period of time but they have now re-opened with social distancing measures being put in place.
+- response to the coronavirus pandemic and included the provision of the Food Hub and as a walk-in vaccination centre. - Refuse, recycling, bulky waste and garden waste collection arrangements were changed over the initial lockdown period from April 2020 to July 2020.
+Refuse and recycling collections were moved to an alternating cycle with residents receiving a refuse collection one week and a recycling collection the next.
+Flats remained with weekly refuse collections.
+Garden and Bulky waste collections were suspended for an initial period but resumed relatively swiftly. - Playgrounds and skate parks were closed during parts of the year owing to national and local restrictions and also for a period in early 2021 given the local infection rates. - Council run car parks remained open, but cash machines have been emptied and no charges were levied between April 2020 and July 2020.
+Charging resumed in August 2020. - The Council suspended the weekly Car Boot sale service and also operated a limited markets service whilst national restrictions and social distancing measures were in place during the year. - The Council Offices were closed to the public in both the national and local restriction periods.
+During these times a small number if core staff were on site carrying out essential work that cannot be delivered from home.
+The Council offices did reopen to the public during the year as restrictions were lifted with the Council operating a Covid-secure environment and where possible on an appointment-only basis. - Council run public conveniences were closed during national and local restriction periods - The Crematorium continued to operate during 2020/21.
+However, restrictions to the number of mourners to facilitate social distancing have been introduced.
+Access to the grounds was prevented for a period of time but they were reopened with social distancing measures being put in place.

-The Health Protection (Coronavirus, Restrictions) (England)Regulations 2020, deals with the closure of certain premises and venues.
-The proper designations are in force for environmental officers to enforce and the Secretary of State has designated councils as prosecuting authorities for offences arising.
-So far, the Council is working to support businesses in explaining the restrictions and there have been no breaches to date.
+The Health Protection (Coronavirus, Restrictions) (England)Regulations 2020, dealt with the closure of certain premises and venues.
+The proper designations are in force for environmental officers to enforce and the Secretary of State designated councils as prosecuting authorities for offences arising.
+The Council worked to support businesses in explaining the restrictions and investigated breaches taking appropriate action where necessary.

 During the crisis the Council worked hard in its community response and was able to facilitate support to the community and voluntary sectors.
 The Council was very successful with partners on developing its community interventions to support vulnerable people.
-This support is continuing and is likely to do so for the foreseeable future.
+This support is continuing during 2021/22 as part of the Council's plan to assist communities in recovering from the pandemic.